-PHS Distributive Education Clubs of America (DECA) students, under the direction of business teacher, Lisa Bowden, earned a trip to Anaheim, California to compete in the International Career Conference.
-This opportunity offered these six students real world business experiences through competitions that also included role plays, tests and leadership workshops.
-PEF made a donation of $1,500 to help this team defray costs.
+PHS Distributive Education Clubs of America (DECA) students under the direction of business teacher, Lisa Bowden, traveled to Atlanta, GA to participate in the International Career Conference.
+PEF granted a total of $750 to three students to help defray travel costs.

 Poquoson Odyssey of the Mind (OotM) team members continue to make Poquoson City Public Schools, family members, the community and their coach,